miguelocque/Password-Manager/README.md

 A secure command-line password manager built in Java featuring AES-128 encryption, SHA-256 authentication, and persistent file storage.

+## ⚠️ Security Disclaimer

+**This is an educational project for learning purposes only.**

+### Known Security Limitations:
+- **4-digit PIN**: Only 10,000 possible combinations - vulnerable to brute-force attacks (can be cracked in seconds with GPU)
+- **Simple Key Derivation**: Uses SHA-256 without iteration counts or salting - susceptible to rainbow table attacks
+- **ECB Mode**: AES-ECB can leak patterns in encrypted data
+- **No Rate Limiting**: Unlimited PIN attempts possible

+**This project is for learning cryptography, data structures, and secure coding practices.**

+---

 ## ✨ Features

 ### 🛡️ Security